AtmosCoders/AtmosCoders.github.io/_posts/2016-04-01-2nd-Meeting-of-PyCAS.md

 >> 3
 {% endhighlight %}

+This may not be the answer you were expecting, but you can provide some 'encouragement' to Python 2 to get what you want e.g.

+{% highlight python %}
+x = 10.0
+y = 3
+print x/y

+>> 3.33333333335
+{% endhighlight %}

-Whereas Python 3 will always opt for what some might call the "expected" answer e.g.
+This time, it spots that one of your variables is not an integer, so converts both of them to floating point numbers to do the arithmetic.
+However, *Python 3* will always opt for what some might call the "expected" answer e.g.

 {% highlight python %}
 x = 10